polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! info "Revocation detection"

     For information on how revocation detection is supposed to be handled, concern [section 6.4](#64-caching-of-id-certs)

-TODO: Write about identifier changing and how to handle that across servers
-TODO: Perhaps recommend never using more than a specified number of certificates at once to make
-      re-signing easier

 ### 6.2 Actor identity keys and message signing